Jarjis Danho

-Jarjis Danho (born October 15, 1983) is a German professional mixed martial artist currently competing in the Heavyweight division of the Ultimate Fighting Championship.
+Jarjis Danho (born October 15, 1983) is a German professional mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship.

 Background

-Danho is an Orthodox Christian Assyrian.
-His family fled to Germany from Syria in 1989.
+Danho is an Assyrian Orthodox Christian.
+His family fled to Germany from Al-Malikiyah, Syria in 1989.
 The family moved around Germany until they settled in Paderborn.
 Having a big stature already in his adolescent years, begun working in family businesses as a cook and a bouncer at the age of 14.
 Having a soccer and power-lifting background, Jarjis started boxing at the age of 27 and rapidly picked up mixed martial arts too.

 Mixed martial arts career

 Early career

 Briefly after starting the sport, Danho made his amateur debut in 2011 and won the bout via first-minute knockout, subsequently turning professional.

 In 2014, he fought in the MMA Championship "Desert Force."
 In 2015, he was considered the number one fighter in Germany in the over 120 kg weight class and signed a contract with the Ultimate Fighting Championship (UFC).